Regulation and monitoring of pollution: United Kingdom

-The Environmental Protection Act of 1990 established the system of Integrated Pollution Control(IPC).
-Currently the clean up of historic contamination is controlled under a specific statutory scheme found in Part IIA of the Environmental Protection Act 1996 (Part IIA), as inserted by the Environment Act 1995, and other ‘rules’ found in regulations and statutory guidance.
+The Environmental Protection Act of 1990 established the system of Integrated Pollution Control (IPC).
+Currently, the cleanup of historic contamination is controlled under a specific statutory scheme found in Part IIA of the Environmental Protection Act 1996 (Part IIA), as inserted by the Environment Act 1995, and other rules found in regulations and statutory guidance.
 The Act came into force in England in April 2000.